ccp-eva/project-example/README.md

 - data can be found in `data/`

 ### docs
-Procedures and coding schema can be found here.
-It is structured like this...
 - analysis scripts are in `analysis/`
 - figures are in `analysis/figures/`